Near-death experience: Spiritual or transcendental models

-Psychologist James Alcock has described the afterlife claims of NDE researchers as pseudoscientific.
-Alcock has written the spiritual or transcendental interpretation "is based on belief in search of data rather than observation in search of explanation."
+Criticism

+Neuroscientist Charlotte Martial states that there is a dearth of solid empirical evidence about theories of non local consciousness claimed by some authors.
 Chris French has noted that "the survivalist approach does not appear to generate clear and testable hypotheses.
 Because of the vagueness and imprecision of the survivalist account, it can be made to explain any possible set of findings and is therefore unfalsifiable and unscientific."

-Psychological explanations
+Psychological models

-French summarises the main psychological explanations which include: the depersonalization, the expectancy and the dissociation models.
+French summarises the main psychological explanations, which include: the depersonalization, the expectancy and the dissociation models.

 Depersonalization model

-A depersonalization model was proposed in the 1970s by professor of psychiatry Russell Noyes and clinical psychologist Roy Kletti, which suggested that the NDE is a form of depersonalization experienced under emotional conditions such as life-threatening danger, potentially inescapable danger, and that the NDE can best be understood as a hallucination.
-According to this model, those who face their impending death become detached from the surroundings and their own bodies, no longer feel emotions, and experience time distortions.
+A depersonalization model was proposed in the 1970s by professor of psychiatry Russell Noyes and clinical psychologist Roy Kletti, which suggested that the NDE is a form of depersonalization, experienced under emotional conditions such as life-threatening danger, potentially inescapable danger, and that the NDE can best be understood as a hallucination.
+According to this model, those who face their impending death become psychologically detached from their surroundings and bodies, no longer feel emotions, and experience time distortions.

-This model suffers from a number of limitations to explain NDEs for subjects who do not experience a sensation of being out of their bodies; unlike NDEs, experiences are dreamlike, unpleasant and characterized by "anxiety, panic and emptiness".
-Also, during NDEs subjects remain very lucid of their identities, and their sense of identity is not changed unlike those experiencing depersonalization.
+This model suffers from a number of limitations to explain NDEs for subjects who do not experience a sensation of being out of their bodies; unlike NDEs, these hallucinatory experiences are dreamlike, unpleasant and characterized by "anxiety, panic and emptiness".
+Also, during NDEs subjects remain very lucid of their identities, and their sense of identity is not changed, unlike those experiencing depersonalization.

 Expectancy model

 Another psychological theory is called the expectancy model.
 It has been suggested that although these experiences could appear very real, they had actually been constructed in the mind, either consciously or subconsciously, in response to the stress of an encounter with death (or perceived encounter with death), and did not correspond to a real event.
 In a way, they are similar to wish-fulfillment: because someone thought they were about to die, they experienced certain things in accordance with what they expected or wanted to occur.
-Imagining a heavenly place was in effect a way for them to soothe themselves through the stress of knowing that they were close to death.
+Imagining a heavenly place was, in effect, a way for them to soothe themselves through the stress of knowing that they were close to death.
 Subjects use their own personal and cultural expectations to imagine a scenario that would protect them against an imminent threat to their lives.

-Subjects' accounts often differed from their own "religious and personal expectations regarding death" which contradicts the hypothesis they may have imagined a scenario based on their cultural and personal background.
+However, subjects' accounts often differed from their own "religious and personal expectations regarding death", which contradicts the hypothesis they may have imagined a scenario based on their cultural and personal background.

 Although the term NDE was first coined in 1975 and the experience first described then, recent descriptions of NDEs do not differ from those reported earlier than 1975.
 The only exception is the more frequent description of a tunnel.
-Hence, the fact that information about these experiences could be more easily obtained after 1975 did not influence people's reports of the experiences.
+Hence, the fact that information about these experiences could be more easily obtained after 1975 had not influenced people's reports of the experiences.

 Another flaw of this model can be found in children's accounts of NDEs.
 These are similar to adults', despite children being less strongly affected by religious and cultural influences about death.